-4.2.1 You are required to make a disclosure using one of the 7 prescribed forms.
-You must complete each form in accordance with the directions and instructions in the notes to the form and then file the notice with the Stock Exchange electronically through the DION System.
+4.2.1 You are required to make a disclosure using one of the 6 prescribed forms.
+You must complete each form in accordance with the directions and instructions in the Notes to the form and then file the notice with the Stock Exchange and the listed corporation concerned at the same time or one immediately after the other.